ThibBac/Saliency-map/README.md

 ![Saliency map](https://github.com/ThibBac/Saliency_map/blob/master/images/sal.png)

 ## Overview
-This project follows the implementation of the algorithm developped by Owkin on the detection of cancerous cells in histology slides using a weakly supervised approach.
+This project follows the implementation of Itti's and Koch's model of Saliency map inspired by the behavior and the neural architecture of the early primate visual system.

 ## Installation Dependencies:
 * Python 2.7 or 3
-* TensorFlow 0.7
-* keras
-* Sklearn
 * Matplotlib
 * Numpy
+* Scipy
-* Pandas
+* OpenCV

 ## What is a weakly-supervised approach?